John4887/check_website/README.md

 Functionalities :

 - Ping test ;
-- HTTPS access availabilty (supports 301 redirections) ;
+- HTTPS access availabilty (supports 301 redirections and non-default ports) ;
 - SSL Certificate status.

 Use it like this: